MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 Let's start this section off with a simple fact:
 Bootcamps are businesses.
 That means that no matter how approachable they seem, or much eye contact they make, or how often they tell you that they love you, they don’t necessarily have your best interests in mind.
-And what they *do* necessarily have in mind, at the end of the *day*, as a *business*, in this crazy game we call *capitalism*, are their *own* best interests.
 So just keep that filed away under "corporate realness" in the back of your head.

 That said, what bootcamps do have going for them is that they can help you cover a ton of ground quickly.
 They do this by taking